shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 <p align="center">Good predictions made using the model</p>
 </p>

 As you can see, these are all really good predictions, and in my opinion are very usable.
-The first four in particular are highly accurate.
+The predictions correctly outline the skin lesion, and are quite close to the ideal segmentation.
 One shortcoming I found was how my model dealt with the edges of the segmentation.
 As you can see in the fifth prediction, my prediction does not find the correct outline that was needed.

-However, not all predictions are this good.
+Additionally, in the fourth images, we can see that the model incorrectly picks up additional smaller skin lesions which are simply not there.
+Overally however, these predictions are quite good and have a high dice similarity coefficient.
+Unfortunately, not all predictions are this good.
 For example, take a look at the following two predictions.

 <p align="center">
   <img src="https://github.com/maxhornigold/PatternFlow/blob/topic-recognition/recognition/ISIC%20Data%20Set%20With%20UNet/Images/Prediction%20Images/Figure%202020-11-03%20162140%20(102).png">